TobiMichael96/home-detector/README.md

 # Home-Detector

-This script will check if a device is connected to your FritzBox and turn your sonoff-devices off or on based on time or present of your device.
+This script will check if a device is connected to your FritzBox and turn your sonoff-devices (flashed with [Tasmota](https://github.com/arendst/Tasmota)) off or on based on time or present of your device.

 ## Configuration